alanrubin/flutter-interview-project/README.md

 ## Requirements

-- Use latest stable flutter version (at this time > 2.2)
+- Use latest stable flutter version (at this time v3)
 - Have [sound null safety](https://dart.dev/null-safety) enabled
-- Use standard flutter navigation for screens (See bonus below for using Navigation 2.0)
+- Use standard flutter navigation for screens (See bonus below for using a routing library)

 ## Retrieving data